 The advice in this handout is very general and there might be special factors in your case.
 If you have legal questions, contact an attorney.
-If you cannot afford an attorney, contact the Idaho Legal Aid Services office nearest you using one of the phone numbers on the back of this handout.
-Also, visit us on the web at: www.idaholegalaid.org
+If you cannot afford an attorney, contact Idaho Legal Aid Services using the statewide telephone number 208-746-7541 to speak with an intake specialist.
+You may also apply for our services online.
+Visit us on the web at: www.idaholegalaid.org